greenrobot/EventBus/README.md

 [Download from maven](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22de.greenrobot%22%20AND%20a%3A%22eventbus%22)
 Delivery threads and ThreadModes
 --------------------------------
-EventBus can deliver threading for you: events can be posted in threads different from the posting thread.
+EventBus can handle threading for you: events can be posted in threads different from the posting thread.

 A common use case is dealing with UI changes.
 As you may know, UI changes must be done in the UI thread and networking (or other time consumming task) must be done in other treads.
-EventBus will help you to do networking and synchronize with the UI thread (without having to delve into thread transistions, using AsyncTask, etc).
+EventBus will help you to deal with those tasks and  synchronize with the UI thread (without having to delve into thread transistions, using AsyncTask, etc).

-In EventBus, each event handling method `onEvent` is associated with a ThreadMode.
-The ThreadMode defines in which thread the event handling `onEvent` method is called:
+In EventBus, you may define the thread that will call the event handling method `onEvent` by using a *ThreadMode*:
 * **PostThread:** Subscriber will be called in the same thread, which is posting the event.
 This is the default.
 Event delivery implies the least overhead because it avoids thread switching completely.
 Thus this is the recommended mode for simple tasks that are known to complete is a very short time without requiring the main thread.
 Event handlers using this mode must return quickly to avoid blocking the posting thread, which may be the main thread.
 This corresponds to this code:
 ```java